State Transit Authority of NSW

 The State Transit Authority of New South Wales is the government owned authority responsible for the operations of Sydney Buses and Newcastle Buses & Ferries.

-With over 2100 buses, State Transit bus fleet is one of the largest and most modern, making it one of the largest bus operations of anywhere in the world.
+With over 2100 buses, State Transit's bus fleet is one of the largest and most modern in Australia.

 Comprising over 300 routes in Sydney and 26 routes in the Greater Newcastle area including the Newcastle-Stockton Ferry, State Transit operates over 15,000 services a day carrying more than 600,000 passengers to their destination.